 Consumers having problems paying utility bills should contact their energy provider as soon as possible.
 Minnesota has the “Cold Weather Rule” that prohibits utility shutoffs from October 15 to April 15.
-However, you must apply for protection with your utility or the utility does have the right to disconnect your service.
+However, you must contact your utility, set up a monthly payment plan, and apply for protection with your utility or the utility does have the right to disconnect your service.
 Contact your utility to learn how to keep your home safe and warm.

 There is help with the Minnesota Energy Assistance Program .
 The EAP will help you connect with available funding to help pay your heating bills.
 The EAP serves low income households with emphasis on seniors, people with disabilities and families with children under six years.
 Households are considered low income if their earnings are less than 50 percent of the state median income.
 EAP serves both homeowners and renters who pay for heat directly to an energy vendor or indirectly, if included in rent costs paid to a landlord.
 In addition, homeowners may receive assistance with furnace repair or replacement.